Why are we doing this?

 Once connected via the Bark parent dashboard, email and social media accounts are scanned constantly regardless of the device the accounts were accessed on

 What do I need to get started?

 You will need the following:

-We'll be outlining the steps for a Windows computer in this article.
+We'll be outlining the steps for a Mac computer in this article.
 (Click here to see the steps for Windows)

 I'm ready.
 Let's do this!

 Step 1: Download the Bark Desktop App

 Step 2: Open the file to install the application

 The file will be found in your Downloads or Desktop folder and will be named "Bark."
 When you see the following window, drag and drop Bark into the Applications folder.